rfwlab/rfw/docs/articles/goodies/devtools.md

 * Active only in debug builds.
 * Components added dynamically must be registered with [`AddDependency`](../api/core#dependency-injection) or use `rt-is`.

+## Routes explorer

+Browse every registered route under the **Routes** tab.
+The list comes from [`router.RegisteredRoutes`](../api/router#router) so nested children and dynamic parameters are included.

+1. Open the DevTools overlay.
+2. Switch to **Routes**.
+3. Click **Open** to navigate to a path.
+4. When the route defines parameters, a popup asks for each value before launching navigation via `goNavigate`.

 ## Store inspection

 Browse global stores under the **Store** tab.